Antonio Ledezma: Arrest

 On February 19, 2015, he was detained by the Bolivarian Intelligence Service at his office in the EXA Tower in Caracas.
 In the operation, the security forces made warning shots to the air to disperse a crowd that was forming.
 He was then transported to SEBIN's headquarters in Plaza Venezuela.
 His lawyer declared that the charges for his detention were unknown.
 Ledezma was arrested by the Venezuelan Government after accusations made by President Nicolás Maduro about an "American plot to overthrow the government" that he presented a week before Ledezma's arrest.
 Ledezma mocked the accusations stating that the Venezuelan government was destabilizing itself through corruption.
 The United States rejected the accusations by President Maduro and stated that "Venezuela’s problems cannot be solved by criminalizing dissent".
 He was imprisoned in Ramo Verde military jail.
 Two months later, he was sent back home for health reasons, where he had been placed under house arrest and unable to express himself publicly.

 Response to arrest

 Demonstrations

 Following the news of the arrest of Ledezma, his supporters quickly created protests and called the arrest a "kidnapping" and that the coup conspiracy was created for political purposes.
 Hours after the news broke, hundreds of Ledezma supporters gathered in a Caracas plaza to denounce his arrest.
 Protesters also gathered outside of the SEBIN headquarters.

 Human rights groups

-Human rights groups quickly condemned Ledezma's arrest and the similarity of the case to Leopoldo López's arrest was noted by The New York Times.
 Amnesty International condemned Ledezma's arrest calling it politically motivated, noting the similar cases of arrests made by the Venezuelan Government in what Amnesty International described as "silencing dissenting voices".
 Human Rights Watch demanded his release with Human Rights Watch's Americas division director, Jose Miguel Vivanco, stating that without evidence, Ledezma "faces another case of arbitrary detention of opponents in a country where there is no judicial independence".